Skillful human-centered design is an epic force for good

 I live in the San Francisco Bay Area with my beloved wife, our two beautiful children, one high-energy Chihuahua, and lots of lovely plants.

-When I'm not working to help make the world a friendlier place with better design, you might find me tending our garden, sitting under a tree on Mount Tam working on a new poem, or just breathing & marveling at the fractal beauty of life.
+When I'm not working to help make the world a friendlier place with better design, you might find me playing with my kids, tending our garden, or writing a poem under a tree up on Mount Tamalpais.

-Did my portfolio spark some ideas for you?
+Did my portfolio spark any ideas for you?